michaelthielemans/Second-Brain/Windows Server AD DS/Active Directory Database with Domain partitions.md

 ### Domain wide replication
 - domain partition
 - application partition (it depends on the settings)
-## With the active directory forest structure you can manage your domains to solve:
-- Organisational needs
-- to solve problems with replication.
-	- if you have a remote site you can give that site a separate subdomain , this way you dont need to replicate

 ## The domain partition
 - It contains all the information you can find in ADUC